Graduate Teacher Education FAQ's

 How do I access my classes?

 - Once you have been accepted into a cohort, you will be issued your SID number (this is your 900 number) and a token ID from the Graduate School.
 A token ID is a temporary code used to set up your password.
-Using your user name and this password, you will access your classes through Blackboard on the portal page of Adams State website. (http://portal.adams.edu/) The link is located at the very top of the page on the right.
+Using your user name and this password, you will access your classes through Blackboard on the portal page of Adams State website. (www.adams.edu/onestop/) The Blackboard Course Access link is in the middle column.

 Do you accept transfer credits?